Hiroaki0422/California-Covid-Data-Warehouse-/README.md

 |new_deaths| the number of deaths reported in this county today|
 |total_deaths| total number of deaths so far in this county|

 \+ 5 more fact tables.
-The models and fields are stored in folder_path/to/sql_queries
+The models definitions and transfomration queries are stored in airflow/plugins/helper/sql_queries

 #### Dimesion Tables
 **Table: county**